 If you are flying to or from a region with multiple neighboring airports, search for one-way flights from any airport you can get to easily.
 So if you are visiting New York City and see a good one-way flight to JFK, but no good return flight, try Newark and your chances go way up.
 (Unless you are renting a car, getting to and from one or the other is about the same cost and trouble.)
 The same might go for the Los Angeles area, or San Francisco, or London.
 Use the "neighboring airports" option lists found on many search sites to figure out where to start, or try our Fly Here, Not There: The Best Small Airports in the U.S.

 For international travel, it can be rewarding to simply get yourself to a major airport, then go out onto the Web to investigate the smaller regional and discount airlines that might not show up on a big booking site.
-Ryanair is the best known of these options, but my travel agent recently dug up a flight from Amsterdam to Vilnius on Estonian Air (flown by Servisair), and saved a ton over almost any other option I could find.
-WhichBudget.com, Skyscanner.com, EuropebyAir.com and flylc.com are good places to start for searching international airlines.
+Ryanair is the best known of these options, but few years back my travel agent dug up a flight from Amsterdam to Vilnius on the now-defunct Estonian Air and saved a ton over almost any other option I could find.
+WhichBudget.com, Skyscanner.com, Momondo.com and flylc.com are good places to start for searching international airlines.

 If you have experience putting one-way fares to work to save money, time or trouble, let us know in the comments.